 Jason received his Honours Bachelors of Science in Biology with a specialization in Complex Human Disease from U.B.C.
 He has also completed two Masters of Science degrees in Medical Genetics (Specialization Mechanisms of Disorder) from U.C.L.A and Applied Psychology (Specialization Health/Counselling Psychology) from the University of Liverpool.

 Jason holds an additional Specialization in Cognitive Behaviour Therapy (CBT) and Mental Health as well as certifications in CBT and Applied Behaviour Analysis and CBT For Weight Loss.

-His goal is to empower each client to make physical and mental changes through a highly dynamic personalized and compassionate based approach that is clear, consistent and effective The combination of focusing on positive thought and emotional patterns can lead to better nutrition and consistant activity.
+His goal is to empower each client to make physical and mental changes through a highly dynamic personalized and compassion based approach that is clear, consistent and effective.
+The combination of focusing on positive thought and emotional patterns can lead to better nutrition and consistent activity.
 It all starts in the brain!